codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 TomsHardware.com remains an amazing resource for dollar-for-performance benchmarking.
 Those guys are doing some solid work.

-There is something really satisfying about buying and playing games from the couch for the fraction of the costs...
+There is something really satisfying about buying and playing games from the couch for the **fraction** of the costs, look at this tweet in the lead up to my build!

 <blockquote class="twitter-tweet" data-cards="hidden" lang="en"><p>Seriously, it&#39;s like stealing.
 My nearest retail store has one title for that. <a href="https://twitter.com/hashtag/steamsales?src=hash">#steamsales</a> <a href="https://twitter.com/hashtag/steamBoxPreperation?src=hash">#steamBoxPreperation</a> <a href="http://t.co/coB9hDOBr6">pic.twitter.com/coB9hDOBr6</a></p>&mdash; Matt Witherow (@MattJWitherow) <a href="https://twitter.com/MattJWitherow/status/417058478281084928">December 28, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>